 Lack of monitoring in previous years has also reduced the availability of evidence to be incorporated into strategy development.
-However, it should be understood that the Transport Strategy is a high-level document that provides an overarching direction for transport investment.
+However, the Transport Strategy is a high-level document that provides an overarching direction for transport investment.
 The main evidence base for scheme implementation will be incorporated within the other borough strategies.